 - Bluish lips or face

-If you’re not sure, your best bet is to call a healthcare provider.
+If you aren’t experiencing severe symptoms, your best bet is to call a healthcare provider or your local pharmacy.

 What’s the difference between the different COVID tests?

 So far, we’ve mentioned the two main categories of available tests: PCR tests and rapid antigen tests.
-Both these tests tell you if you currently have the coronavirus in your body.
-You’ve probably also heard of COVID antibody tests.
+Both these tests can tell you if you currently have the coronavirus in your body.
+You’ve probably also heard of COVID antibody tests (also known as serology).
 This type of test is done with a blood sample and can determine if you’ve had the virus in the past (antibody tests cannot tell if you are currently infected) or if you’ve been vaccinated.

 So, what’s the difference between PCR tests and rapid antigen tests, besides how long it takes to get results?

 The PCR test looks for the virus’s genetic material (FDA-a, 2020).
 It uses a special machine that makes a bunch of copies of the virus’s genetic material.
 That means that even if you only had a little bit in your sample, this test will likely find it.
 This is what makes PCR tests more reliable than others.
 This test is most commonly done by inserting a cotton swab deep into the nostril—yes, it can be uncomfortable, but the test only takes a few seconds.

 On the other hand, rapid antigen tests look for the virus’s outer shell rather than genetic material.
 If the shell is present in the sample, the rapid test will show a positive result.
 The rapid test is usually done with a nasal swab (which doesn’t go as deep in the nostril), although it can sometimes be done with a nasopharyngeal swab, which typically goes deeper into the nose (FDA-a, 2020).